potestiolab/canvas/README.md

 # 3 - Usage

-The typical usage of the program consists in a call to _`block.py/block-MPI.py`_ and _`CANVAS.py/CANVAS-MPI4.py`_ in succession by using Python3.
-In particular, the MPI version of the previous two codes makes use of _multiprocessing_ module with the purpose of creating the CANVAS model exploiting multiple processors at one time.
-Generally, the latter module increases the script's efficiency when the number of atoms consists of more than 100 thousand.
-All details can be found is Sec.
+The typical usage of the program consists in a call to _`block.py`_ and _`CANVAS.py`_ in succession by using Python3.
+The MPI version of the two previous codes, _`block-MPI.py`_ and _`CANVAS-MPI4.py`_,  is also possible: it makes use of _multiprocessing_ module with the purpose of creating the CANVAS model exploiting multiple processors at one time.
+Generally, the MPI version is recommended when your system consists of more than 100 thousand atoms.
+All details about the performance and efficiency can be found is Sec.
 XXX.

 Afterwards, it is possible to simulate the BioMolecule through Gromacs or Lammps, as proposed in **Sec.
 7**.

 * **`block.py`** or **`block-MPI.py`:** has the purpose to write a file containing the list of survived atoms, that must be used in _CANVAS.py/CANVAS-MPI4.py_ as mandatory argument as explained in **Sec.
 4.1**.

-* **`CANVAS.py` or `CANVAS-MPI4`:** has the purpose to write the input files needed for simulating a solvated system in Multiple Resolution in GROMACS or LAMMPS and analyzing it.
+* **`CANVAS.py**` or **`CANVAS-MPI4`:** has the purpose to write the input files needed for simulating a solvated system in Multiple Resolution in GROMACS or LAMMPS and analyzing it.

 Before running the python scripts, read carefully the next section that provides a detailed explaination of each task